Fishing in the Tropical Summer

-Take advantage of the great fishing during breaks in 'the wet', from January to mid-march, when monsoonal rains bring the landscape to life.
+Take advantage of the great fishing during breaks in the tropical summer, from January to mid-march, when monsoonal rains bring the landscape to life.

 Once the monsoon settles over the Top End and soaking tropical rain showers become frequent, the floodplains fill and expand, connecting billabongs and linking them to the main river course.
 This gives the fish in those waters an opportunity to swim towards the tidal section, feeding in the floodplain channels along the way.